chaienoto/BNS2Patcher/README.md

 <h1 align="center">
   <br>
-  Script batch for BNS2 Unofficial Localization (Holastor ver)
+  Script batch for BNS2 Unofficial Localization (For [Holastor mod version](https://github.com/Holastor/Blade-and-Soul-2-Localization))
   <br>
 </h1>
    <a href="#How-To-Use">How To Use</a> •